- 1 WHAT IS TURMERIC FOR DOGS?

 Once again, these side effects were reported in humans and only became problematic when the recommended dosage was exceeded.

 Have you ever heard the saying, “Too much of a good thing is a bad thing”?
 Well that holds true for supplements as well.
 Many pet owners aren’t aware that some supplements conflict with each other supplements.

 Additionally, the compounded effects of certain supplements can cause major problems for your pup.
-For instance, we know that turmeric thins the blood but, so does garlic.
+For instance, we know that turmeric (and garlic) is an anticoagulant and should be avoided by those on blood thinners.
 If your dog ingests both on a regular basis, this could lead to adverse affects.

 If your dog is on any other medications and/or supplements, it is best to consult with a holistic vet before introducing getting on the turmeric train.
 Chances are it will be fine, but it’s always better to be safe than sorry.

 Believe it or not, people have reported that their dog will start to smell like cat urine around their face.
 While this is not a hazardous side effect, it can be unpleasant for pet owners, especially those who shower their fur babies with kisses to the face.

 Luckily, there is a very simple remedy.
 Cinnamon!
 Apparently, adding a dash of cinnamon to the turmeric mixture will counteract the odor.
 You many be wondering, “Is cinnamon good for dogs?”
 In short, yes!
 Like turmeric for dogs, it’s even an anti-inflammatory agent!

 “When diet is wrong medicine is of no use.When diet is correct medicine is of no need.” – Ayurvedic Proverb